joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:23:05](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h23m05s)

-Define field conditions to control when a field is displayed based on other field values—ideal for cleaner, context-sensitive forms.
+Define field conditions to control when a field is displayed based on other field values-ideal for cleaner, context-sensitive forms.

 ---